San Francisco Sexual Harassment Attorneys

 In addition, employers with more than 50 employees are required to provide two hours of mandatory sexual harassment prevention training to all of their supervisory employees within six months of their employment and every two years thereafter.

-If an employee reports or complains about sexual harassment, or the employer knows or has reason to know about harassment in its workplace, the employer must take immediate and effective steps to end the harassment.
+If an employee reports or complaints about sexual harassment, or the employer knows or has reason to know about harassment in its workplace, the employer must take immediate and effective steps to end the harassment.
 An employer cannot retaliate against any employee who reports harassment, or who participates in a harassment investigation.